Newcastle coach station

 Newcastle Coach Station is a coach station located in Newcastle upon Tyne.
 It opened in 2003, as a replacement for the former Gallowgate Coach Station.

 The coach station is located on Churchill Street, and is a short walk from Newcastle railway station.
 It is one of three bus stations in the city centre – the others being Eldon Square and Haymarket.

-The coach station has five bays, with very limited facilities now, as the booking office, waiting room, seating and toilet facilities have now closed.
+The coach station has limited facilities, following the closure of the booking office, toilets and waiting area in 2021.
 A taxi rank is available on Churchill Street.
 Above the bays is a translucent curved canopy roof, with a glazed block screen wall.

 Newcastle Coach Station is served mainly by National Express, however, it is also used by a number of independent operators – including JH Coaches and Wright Bros. of Alston.
 The station is not served by Megabus, with services instead using a stop on John Dobson Street, adjacent to Newcastle City Library.